It’s safe to assume you've opened at least one wine bottle in your life. Whether you’re comfortable with it (or do it often) is another story.

 Foil cutter can be knocked off easily

-To use this set, remove the foil with the cutter, then place the opener on the bottle neck, making sure that the worm is centered on the cork (the tool generally keeps things pretty centered, but it’s always good to double-check through the transparent window).
-From there, just push the down button and your cork will be removed in approximately 6 seconds.
+Electric models can be pricier than manual models, but this is an incredibly easy tool to operate—and our hands-on testing can confirm.
+To use this set, remove the foil with the included cutter, and then place the opener on the bottleneck, making sure that the worm is centered on the cork.
+(The tool generally keeps things pretty centered, but it’s always good to double-check through the transparent window.)
+From there, push the down button, and your cork will be removed in approximately six seconds.
+The opener will stop automatically once the cork has been removed from the bottle.
+To remove the cork from the opener, press down on the upper part of the switch.
+The corkscrew will turn counterclockwise and release it.

 Elegant, sleek design